Azure-Samples/spark-on-aks-benchmark/README.md

 This project implements a derivative of TPC-DS benchmark wrapped within [Databricks](https://github.com/npoggi/spark-sql-perf/tree/spark-3_update) sql perf libraries.
 In this derivative benchmark, we evaluated and measured the performance of Spark SQL on Azure Kubernetes (AKS).
 Our tests was limited to q64-v2.4, q70-v2.4, q82-v2.4 queries.
 ## Running the sample

-The required steps to run the performance benchmark is documented [here](./benchmark/README.md)
+Follow the steps described in the [quick start guide](./docs/quick-start-guide.md) to setup and run the benchmark
+## Enviroment setup

 ### Kubernetes Node pools